The River café

-The River café A popular and chic restaurant in Hammersmith, outer London.
-Expensive, but you can keep it down by ordering carefully.
-Joe Trevelli is the chef and a good friend.
+A popular and chic restaurant in Hammersmith, outer London.
+Very, very expensive, but you can keep it down by ordering carefully.
+Joseph Trevelli is the chef and a good friend.
 Plz say hello to him from me.
 There’ll be celebrities.
 Last I was there, so was Mick Jagger, Colin Firth, and Chloé Sevigny.
-J

-Dock Kitchen Just about my favorite restaurant in London, owned by a good friend, Stevie Parle.
+Just about my favorite restaurant in London, owned by a good friend, Stevie Parle.
 He’s the golden boy of the UK scene at the moment.
 A great and interesting location on Portobello Docks, at the top of very intriguing Golborne Road where it meets Regent’s Canal, in a Portuguese-Islamic ghetto.
-On the packed bus back to Maida Vale not a word of English was spoken.
+One afternoon on a packed bus back to Maida Vale not a word of English was spoken.
 It was brilliant.
-Kind of a must.
-Stevie has a few (!) new places, Rotorino (Dalston), Sardine (Shoreditch), Palatino (Clerkenwell), and Craft London (Greenwich).
+This place is kind of a must.
+Stevie has a few (!) new places, Pastaio (Soho), Rotorino (Dalston), Sardine (Shoreditch), Palatino (Clerkenwell), and Craft London (Greenwich).

 The latest landing of Skye Gyngell, who for a long time cooked wonderful food at Petersham Nurseries, in Richmond Park, and put then on London's culinary map.
 Thankfully, she's back in action at the kitchen in Somerset House, with food as special and delightful as always.

-...is where it’s at, hipsters and cool places, sort of Mission/LES but better, and worse, not as much blatant I’m-cool-you’re-not attitude.
-Shoreditch High Street is a riot of galleries and hairdressers and loads of cafés spilling onto the street in nice weather.
+...is where it’s at: Hipsters, cool places, sort of Mission/LES but better, and worse; as much blatant I’m-cool-you’re-not attitude.
+Shoreditch High Street is a riot of galleries, hairdressers, and loads of cafés spilling onto the street in nice weather.
 Kind of an arty Hoxton overflow.
-Old Street is interesting, too, with a pretty good shop named Food Hall (no website).
-They have a great larder along the street front, and if you’re nearby, it’s worth a visit.
+Old Street is interesting, too.

 King Falafel (no website)